logrusorgru/gopb3any/README.md

 gopb3any
 ========

-Example how to use protocol buffers v3.0.0.2-alpha Any type in golang
+Example how to use protocol buffers v3.0.0-alpha-2 Any type in golangre

 ### Project tree